Dr-Solar/Re-learning_C_programming/Day_1.md

 if b<10 times a then the loop will repeat until b=a*10. i used goto to return to the loop starting.

+Hey i used an online compiler by the way .
+The link is **https://my.newtonschool.co/playgrounds/c-compiler **
 Thank you.